What Does Farrah Fawcett's Revocable Living Trust Say?

 Who inherited Farrah Fawcett's estate?

 Farrah Fawcett was best known for her role as Jill Munroe in the ABC television series "Charlie's Angels."
-She died on June 25, 2009, at the age of 62 after battling anal cancer for three years.
-The actress's death was overshadowed by that of 50-year old "King of Pop" Michael Jackson, who died that same day.
+She died on June 25, 2009 at the age of 62 after battling anal cancer for three years.

-The 54-page document called "The Third Amendment to and Complete Restatement of the Fawcett Living Trust dated December 5, 1991" was signed by Farrah Fawcett on August 9, 2007.
+The 54-page document entitled "The Third Amendment to and Complete Restatement of the Fawcett Living Trust dated December 5, 1991" was signed by Farrah Fawcett on August 9, 2007.

 The Terms of the Trust—Farrah Fawcett's Artwork